MemeStash-2021/Memestash-PWA/README.md

 - Able to load the app offline
 - Able to see the user's collection of cards, even when offline
 - Able to inspect a card's details
+- Able to buy a card
+- Able to receive notifications about newly recieved cards

 ## Directory structure
 ```